Stress and Infertility

 Rearrange your bedroom furniture or redecorate to give your bedroom a new energy.

 Try taking a conception-moon (or baby making vacation) to add a spark of romance.
 The idea is to escape from the daily pressures of life at home, have time together as a couple to connect, refresh, recharge, and start the family you are hoping for.
 Take advantage of couples massage therapies at spas.
 These romantic retreats allow couples to relax, reduce stress and muscle tension and spend intimate time together.

 Let them know that you understand how difficult this is for them and that you are there to listen to their frustrations, their fears, and their disappointments.
-Find subtle ways to keep them calm knowing Stress Decreases Your Chances Of Conceiving, but please don’t just tell them to ‘Just Relax’!
+Find subtle ways to inform them of the relationship between stress and infertility, but please don’t just tell them to ‘Just Relax’!